Lightning-AI/nanoGPT/README.md

 - Handles all the boilerplate device logic for you
 - Easily switch from debugging on CPU to GPU (Apple M1/M2, NVIDIA CUDA etc.) or multi-GPU or even multi-node training
 - Brings useful tools to help you build a trainer (callbacks, logging, checkpoints)
-- Designed with multi-billion parameter models in mind
+- Designed with multi-billion parameter sharded models in mind

 **See [train_fabric.py](train_fabric.py)**